The Categories of Lubin-Tate and Drinfeld Bundles: Semilinear Representations and Equivariant Vector Bundles

 is exact, monoidal, and fully faithful. \item Suppose that $H$ is normal in $G$.
 Then the essential image is the full subcategory of objects $\sV \in \sA$ for which the injective map \emph{(\ref{eqn:injectivemap})} is an isomorphism, and on this full subcategory

 is a quasi-inverse to $\OO_X \otimes_L -$. \item If each $X_i$ is quasi-Stein then the essential image of $\OO_X \otimes_{L} -$ is closed under sub-quotients. \end{enumerate} \end{prop}

-For simplicity, here and in the proof of Proposition \ref{prop:mainprop} we use the term \emph{quasi-Stein} to literally mean \emph{quasi-Stein} when $X$ is a rigid space, and to mean \emph{affine} when $X$ is a scheme.
+For simplicity, here and in the proof of Proposition \ref{prop:mainprop} we use the term \emph{quasi-Stein} to mean \emph{quasi-Stein} of finite dimension ($\sup_{x \in X} \dim(\OO_{X,x}) < \infty$) when $X$ is a rigid space, and to mean \emph{affine} when $X$ is a scheme.

-\begin{remark} In case (A), the essential image description (3) is equivalently those $\sV \in \sA$ for which $\rank_{L}(\Hom_{\sB}(\OO_X, \sV)) = \rank(\sV)$, which can be seen using the same argument as \cite[Thm.\ 4.4(2)]{TAY3}. \end{remark}
+\begin{remark} In case (A), the essential image description (3) is equivalently those $\sV \in \sA$ for which $\rank_{L}(\Hom_{\sB}(\OO_X, \sV)) = \rank(\sV)$, which can be seen using the same argument as \cite[Thm.\ 4.4(3)]{TAY3}. \end{remark}